Chittagong: Modern

 During the Bangladesh Liberation War in 1971, which was waged under the leadership of Sheikh Mujibur Rahman, Chittagong witnessed heavy fighting between rebel Bengali military regiments and the Pakistan Army.
 It covered Sector 1 in the Mukti Bahini chain of command.
 Major Ziaur Rahman was the sector commander.
 The Bangladeshi Declaration of Independence was broadcast from Kalurghat Radio Station and transmitted internationally through foreign ships in Chittagong Port.
 Ziaur Rahman and M A Hannan announced the independence declaration from Chittagong.
-It began the journey of Swadhin Bangla Betar Kendra which contributed heavily towards the Liberation.
+A K Khan drafted the English version of Zia's broadcast.
+These radio broadcasts began the journey of Swadhin Bangla Betar Kendra, which contributed heavily towards the Liberation.
 The Pakistani military, and supporting Razakar militias, carried out widespread atrocities against civilians in the city.
 Mukti Bahini naval commandos drowned several Pakistani warships during Operation Jackpot in August 1971.
 In December 1971, the Bangladesh Air Force and the Indian Air Force carried out the heavy bombing of facilities occupied by the Pakistani military.
 A naval blockade was also enforced.

-After the war, the Soviet Navy was tasked with clearing mines in Chittagong Port and restoring its operational capability.
+After the war, the Soviet Union offer to clear mines in Chittagong Port at free of cost, while Sweden offered to clear mines in Mongla port.
 22 vessels of the Soviet Pacific Fleet sailed from Vladivostok to Chittagong in May 1972.
-The process of clearing mines in the dense water harbor took nearly a year and claimed the life of one Soviet marine.
+The process of clearing mines in the dense water harbor took nearly a year and claimed the life of Soviet marine Yuri V Redkin.
 Chittagong soon regained its status as a major port, with cargo tonnage surpassing pre-war levels in 1973.
+In the immediate aftermath of 1971, many industries were nationalized.
+But in Chittagong, factories and business properties were given back to their private owners.
+The Ispahani family had to write only one letter in order to get back all their properties from the Awami League government of Prime Minister Sheikh Mujibur Rahman.

 In free market reforms launched by President Ziaur Rahman in the late 1970s, the city became home to the first export processing zones in Bangladesh.
 Zia was assassinated during an attempted military coup in Chittagong in 1981.
 The 1991 Bangladesh cyclone inflicted heavy damage on the city.
-The Japanese government financed the construction of several heavy industries and an international airport in the 1980s and 90s.
+The Japanese government financed the construction of several heavy industries and an international airport in the 1980s and 1990s.
 Bangladeshi private sector investments increased since 1991, especially with the formation of the Chittagong Stock Exchange in 1995.
+A new airport opened in 2000.
 The port city has been the pivot of Bangladesh's emerging economy in recent years, with the country's rising GDP growth rate.
+Chittagong has seen several infrastructure projects taken up by the government of Prime Minister Sheikh Hasina, including the Chittagong Elevated Expressway, the first underwater tunnel in South Asia, the expansion of its port, and new parks, power plants and flyovers.